turingschool/curriculum-site/module3/assessments/rubric.md

 The candidate...
 - chooses to use standard library functions and is able to describe their behavior when asked.
-- is able to break down a complex system into elegantly structured components, and thoroughly describe the interaction model, the interface and the behavior Abstractions are clear and clean, given the problem definition, and keep open the possibility of future needs without significant refactoring.
+- is able to break down a complex system into elegantly structured components, and thoroughly describe the interaction model, the interface and the behavior.
+Abstractions are clear and clean, given the problem definition, and keep open the possibility of future needs without significant refactoring.
 - understands time and space complexity (even if they don’t use those terms) and can describe the characteristics of their implemented code if appropriate.

 #### Leaning Yes Hire